rusty1s/pytorch_scatter/README.md

 pip install torch-scatter
 ```

-When running in a docker container without nvidia driver, PyTorch needs to evaluate the compute capabilities and may fail.
+When running in a docker container without NVIDIA driver, PyTorch needs to evaluate the compute capabilities and may fail.
 In this case, ensure that the compute capabilities are set via `TORCH_CUDA_ARCH_LIST`, *e.g.*:

 ```